The Graded Card Collector's Home Base

 Live Marketplace Listings in One Feed

 Stop filtering through raw cards when you only want slabs.
-Mantel pulls real-time listings from eBay and Fanatics Collect into one feed, so you can search specifically for graded cards across baseball, basketball, football, and hockey.
+Mantel pulls real-time listings from eBay into one feed, so you can search specifically for graded cards across baseball, basketball, football, and hockey.
 Filter by grading company, grade, player, or set — and find the exact slab you're looking for without wading through thousands of irrelevant results.

 Connect your eBay seller account to showcase your graded inventory to collectors who are specifically shopping for slabbed cards.